 The General Treatment Dental (GT-Dental) data collection contains de-identified unit record information relating to patients and general treatment dental services for which the private health insurer paid a benefit, from 2009-10 to present.
 De-identified information includes patient demographics, type of dental service, charges and benefits.
-This information is provided by dental service providers to private health insurers to the Commonwealth Department of Health on a monthly basis.
+This information is provided by dental service providers to private health insurers then from private health insurers to the Commonwealth Department of Health on a monthly basis.